Pratham-Bhavsar/dockerops-suite/README.md

 * Creating database backups
 * Cleaning up resources

+This helped me understand how automation can simplify repetitive administrative tasks.

+---

 ### Docker Compose

 After working with standalone containers, I migrated the setup to Docker Compose to manage multiple services more efficiently.